Holidays Calendar for October 8, 2017

 • 1969 The Days of Rage demonstrations began in Chicago.
 They were organized by the Weatherman faction of the group Students for a Democratic Society.

-• 1962 German magazine Der Spiegel published the article "Conditionally prepared for defense" about a NATO exercise Fallex 62, causing a scandal.
+• 1962 German magazine Der Spiegel published the article "Conditionally prepared for defense" about the NATO exercise Fallex 62, causing a scandal.

 • 1949 Born: Sigourney Weaver (born Susan Alexandra Weaver), American actress and producer, best known for her role as Ellen Ripley in the Alien franchise.